RPAS Training Programs

 · Critically assess the factors that have the potential to introduce risk to RPAS operations and describe how they would mitigate those identified risks.

-· Access, analyze aeronautical charts and flight publications to conduct site-survey, Air Traffic Control coordination, property permission, and pre-flight activities.
+· Access, analyze aeronautical charts and flight publications to conduct site surveys, Air Traffic Control coordination, property permission, and pre-flight activities.

 · Retrieve weather and NOTAM information and assess the impact on flight operations.